 Suppose that the installation manages to sell 80 MW of mFRR capacity up-front, for which a reservation fee is paid.
-Assume the reservation fee amounts to $20 \notin MW/h$.
-The installation then receives $400 \notin (= 80 \text{ MW} 20 \notin MW/h (1/4) h)$ for the reservation of mFRR capacity for one optimization cycle (assumed to be equal to 15 minutes or equivalently (1/4) h).
+Assume the reservation fee amounts to $20 \in MW/h$.
+The installation then receives $400 \in (= 80 \text{ MW} 20 \in MW/h (1/4) \text{ h})$ for the reservation of mFRR capacity for one optimization cycle (assumed to be equal to 15 minutes or equivalently (1/4) h).
 Note that the reservation fee remunerates capacity.

-2. Real-time activation of balancing energy by the TSO & Trade of 'Real-time reserve capacity' product

-Suppose that towards real-time, the installation manages to make available the full 100 MW of mFRR capacity to the MARI platform, ready to be activated.
+2. Real-time activation of balancing energy by the TSO & Trade of 'Real-time reserve capacity' product Suppose that towards real-time, the installation manages to make available the full 100 MW of mFRR capacity to the MARI platform, ready to be activated.

 Suppose 90 MW of the installation is eventually activated by the MARI platform to provide the mFRR service.
-When then uniform price for activated balancing energy on the MARI platform is $60 \in MWh$, it means that the installation receives a total activation price of $1350 \in (= 90 \text{ MW} 60 \in MWh (1/4) \text{ h})$.
+When then uniform price for activated balancing energy on the MARI platform is 60 €/MWh, it means that the installation receives a total activation price of 1350 € (= 90 MW 60 €/MWh (1/4) h).
 Note that the activation price remunerates activated energy.